Diego Umaña

-Diego Édison Umaña Peñaranda (born 12 March 1951) is a Colombian footballer.
-He played in eight matches for the Colombia national football team from 1975 to 1981.
+Diego Édison Umaña Peñaranda (born 12 March 1951) is a Colombian football manager and former player who played as a midfielder.
+He is the current manager of Deportes Quindío's youth categories.

+Umaña played in eight matches for the Colombia national football team from 1975 to 1981.
 He was also part of Colombia's squad for the 1975 Copa América tournament.
+His son Giancarlo is also a manager.